 Q. When are the contributions/payments due?

 A. The Florida 529 Savings Plan allows you to contribute as much as you like, as often as you’d like to the account, so there are no set dates.
-The first payment date for Florida Prepaid College Plans is April 20, 2017.
+The first payment date for Florida Prepaid College Plans is April 20 of the enrollment year.
 For monthly and 5-year plans, payments continue the 20th of each subsequent month until the plan is paid in full.

 Q. How do I make my monthly payment?